the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-building-gh-actions.md

         npm test
 ```

-`uses: actions/checkout@v1`: This use a community action called [`checkout`](https://github.com/actions/checkout) to allow the workflow to access the contents of the repository and it is the most most basic action.
+The is the most most basic action is `uses: actions/checkout@v2`.
+This use a community action called [`checkout`](https://github.com/actions/checkout) to allow the workflow to access the contents of the repository.
 You can also use `uses: ./action-a` which provides the relative path to the action we created in the `action-a` directory of the repository

 Providing a comprehensive guide of all the available options is beyond the scope of this overview, and instead we would urge you to study the CI configuration of well established open source projects.